KDE/digikam-doc/getting_started/quick_start.rst

 When you start digiKam for the very first time it will ask you a series of questions to customize the application for your setup.
 Do not panic if you are uncertain of the answer to any of these questions!
 All of these options can be changed at a later date.

-The first question digiKam will ask you is where you store your photographs.
+digiKam will first ask where you store your photographs.
 You can choose any local, remote or removable folder.
 Just type in the path name of a folder or click on the **Browse...** icon to select a folder from the dialog.

 Later on you can add as many locations as you like to the album library.
 Additional locations can be added using the menu :menuselection:`Settings --> Configure digiKam --> Collections`